JanEPFL/JanEPFL.github.io/README.md

 ##	Does ethnical diversity correlate with the box office revenue?
 In order to answer this question, we have to clarify how we confine different races and ethnicities.
 Since we examine only US-american movies, we adapt the racial and ethnical categories of the US census [2].

-After this definition, there exist the six following racial categories:
+Following this definition, there exist the six following racial categories:
 1) White
 2) Black or African American
 3) Asian